Rasmita1/SDCND_Term2_MPC/README.md

 2. Make a build directory: `mkdir build && cd build`
 3. Compile: `cmake .. && make`
 4. Run it: `./mpc`.

+I have not committed 'Eigen-3.3' folder as the size is big.